Maryland State Retirees

 How will I access the money in my HRA?

-If you have any money left over in your account at the end of the calendar year, it will be returned to the State.
-Please watch for additional communications and instructions about using the HRA.
+If eligible for the HRA, the full amount will be deposited into your account in January, and you will be able to use the money when you buy your prescriptions.
+If you have any money left over in your account at the end of the calendar year, it will be returned to the State and applied to future HRA funding.
+Eligible members should watch for additional communications and instructions about using the HRA later this year.

 WHAT YOU NEED TO DO